uber-archive/vis-academy/src/docs/graph/3-layout-engine.md

 ## 2. Connect Graph Render with Layout Engine

-Once the engine has been launched, we can start to get the node/edge positions from the engine instead of reading the position from the internal graph (`this._graph`).
+Once the engine has been launched, we can start to get the node/edge positions from the engine instead of getting the positions from the graph in the component state(`this.state.graph`).

 ```js
 export default class App extends Component {